MikeM711/SF-Cabinet-Calculator/README.md

 Test

 Dropdown menu:
-Add, subtract, multiply, divide.
+Door Product Line

-Two input boxes that take numbers.
+One input box that takes QTY.

 Calculate button that sends method name and numbers to the back end as json.

 Dropdown choices come from rest api.

 Display calculated result.

+Display combined results.